vlang/vlang-blog/content/blog/vex-showcase.md

 ### Creating A New Project

-In a derired location, run the following command `v new`.
+In a desired location, run the following command `v new`.
 Then follow the prompts to initialise a new V project.
-Alternatively, you can create the project folder and then do `v init`.

 ### Installing Vex